Photographic works

 11.8 x 19.5 in

-IT IS THE ACCUMULATION OF THESE MOMENTS THAT SHAPE EXPERIENCE.
+IT IS THE ACCUMULATION OF THESE MOMENTS THAT SHAPE OUR EXPERIENCE."

 These fragments are then reassembled into gridded compositions, revealing the form slowly, moment by moment.
 Rather than capturing a static instance, each composition reflects the layered nature of lived experience and the imperfection of memory.
 What emerges is an embodied sense of seeing, where moments are stitched together across time.